telit/bravo-aws-expresslink/get-started-guide-bravo-aws.md

 Click on the link, a browser window will open.
-This page, called **Quick Connect Dashboard**, will be populated with data sent from your Bravo AWS ExpressLink
+This page, called **Quick Connect Dashboard**, will be populated with data sent from your Bravo AWS IoT ExpressLink

 ![Click Me page - Dashboard](images/quickconnect_2.png)